expobrain/generateDS/README.rst

   identifying and reporting this.
 - Added generation of `set_xxxx_with_type` for children that are extensions and abstract and cardinality of zero or one.
-Again, thanks to Edwin for describing this need.
+Again, thanks to Edwin for describing this need and for his guidance with implementing it..
 - Removed duplicate generation of `add_xxxx` method.
 - Fix to generation of "xsi:type" attributes.
 Added use of table `GenerateDSNamespaceTypePrefixes` from module `generatedsnamespaces.py` to specify the namespace prefix on a per type basis.
+- Added ability to specify the namespace prefix for types that are extensions of (derived from) an abstract type and that are specified on export with the "xsi:type" attribute.

 Version 2.30.12 (01/14/2019)